Iris potaninii

 yellow, or dark violet to purplish blue flowers.
 It is cultivated as an ornamental plant in temperate regions.

 Description

-Similar in form to Iris tigridia (within Pseudoregalia section) and Iris bloudowii (another Psammiris section iris), but differs from bloudowii, in having an ob-conical, not prostrate rhizome.
+Iris potaninii is similar in form to Iris tigridia (within Pseudoregalia section) and Iris bloudowii (another Psammiris section iris), but differs from bloudowii in having an ob-conical, not prostrate rhizome.
 It differs from tigridia by having old leaf fibres on the rhizome.
-It also differs from Iris tigridia in leaf form, Iris potaninii has rounded ended leaves, which do not end in a point.
+It also differs from Iris tigridia in leaf form, as Iris potaninii has rounded leaves that do not end in a point.